PetroIvaniuk/llms-tools/README.md

 - [OpenAGI](https://github.com/agiresearch/OpenAGI) - an open-source AGI research platform, specifically designed to offer complex, multi-step tasks and accompanied by task-specific datasets, evaluation metrics, and a diverse range of extensible models

 ### Leaderboards
+- [openrouter](https://openrouter.ai/rankings) - a unified interface for LLMs
+- [MathArena](https://matharena.ai/) - a platform for evaluation of LLMs on the latest math competitions and olympiads
 - [EU AI Act Compliance Leaderboard](https://huggingface.co/spaces/latticeflow/compl-ai-board) - the high-level regulatory requirements of the EU AI Act as concrete technical requirements
 - [AgentBoard](https://hkust-nlp.github.io/agentboard/) - a benchmark designed for multi-turn LLM agents, complemented by an analytical evaluation board for detailed model assessment beyond final success rates
 - [LLM Hallucination Index](https://www.rungalileo.io/hallucinationindex) - A Ranking & Evaluation Framework For LLM Hallucinations